DigitalProductschool/AgenticAICoach/confidence_action_coach/README.md

 1. Navigate to the app's user interface.
 2. Input text into the provided form.
 3. Receive confidence analysis and actionable suggestions.

+---

+# Credit and Contact

+Special thanks to [Suraj Kumar](https://github.com/sereneThePity) for this valuable contribution.
+Connect with them on GitHub or LinkedIn for further discussion.